 Two letters of recommendation should be send with the application – one from the Sponsor – Training Program Director and the other from the Research Mentor – an established investigator.
 If the Sponsor and the Mentor are the same person, the second letter should be from the Co-Sponsor – the Head of the applicant’s Scholarship Oversight Committee.
 The Mentor should verify funding availability for support of the project.

 The amount of the annual award is $50,000 is intended to cover salary and fringe benefits of the Fellow, as well as his annual travel to the PES meeting.
 Salary support for the fellowship awardee from any other extramural source cannot be accepted, but salary may be supplemented by departmental funds to meet appropriate fellowship stipends.
 No funds may be held for indirect or overhead expenses by the institutions.

-).
-The training and research portions (sections 3 through 5) of the Applicant Section of the application must be limited to no more than seven USPHS continuation pages (as noted below) in Arial 11-point or comparable font.
-An application exceeding these limits, or received after the due date will be returned to the applicant and not reviewed.
-The entire application should be submitted via the Society website.
-Applications must contain a training plan as well as a research plan.
-The research plan must describe how the proposed training will serve as a suitable vehicle to reach the overall career goals and for acquiring the skills, theories, conceptual approaches, and methodology necessary for an independent researcher.
-Review criteria will include significance of the research project, the investigator, the mentor, and the research and training environment.
+The application is based on USPHS R23 guidelines (Individual Fellowship Application, PHS 416-1: http://grants.nih.gov/grants/funding/416/phs416.htm).
+The training and research portions (mentioned in the sections 3 – 5) of the Applicant Section must be limited to seven USPHS continuation pages in Arial 11-point or comparable font.
+An application not corresponding to these limits, or received after the expire date will be returned to the applicant and not reviewed.
+The application should be submitted via the website of the Society.
+Applications should contain 2 plans – a training plan and a research plan.
+The research plan should describe how the proposed training can help reach the overall career goals and acquire the skills, theories and methodology necessary for an independent researcher.
+The commission will review significance of the research project, the investigator, the mentor, training environment.

-Questions, please contact Christy McGinty Levine at email@example.com
+If you have any questions, please contact Christy McGinty Levine at email@example.com.